wearejiode/syzygy/apps/Core/Portfolio/sesame.jiode.one/README.md

 ## 🤖 CI Pipeline

-For staging simply push to github and the GHActions will deploy to staging.sesame.jiode.one
+For staging simply push to github and the GHActions should automatically deploy to staging.sesame.jiode.one And save artifact to github/artifacts

 For Deploy select an artifact and deploy within Github